rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 ```

-**NOTE :Use **loadContacts** function only after plugin initailzed.
+**NOTE :Use **loadContacts** function only after plugin initailization.
-You don't need to use functions explained in Step 6 and Step 7 if loading all contacts dynamically as explaind in Step 8
+You don't need to use functions explained in Step 5 and Step 6 if loading all contacts dynamically as explaind in Step 8